Rehab-Robotics-Lab/FloSystem/README.md

 to actually be writing new code and devloping, you will need all of this:

 1. Setup Ubuntu, either 16 or 18
-2. Install git: `sudo apt intall git-all`
+2. Install git: `sudo apt install git-all`
 3. Clone this repo into `~/Documents/git`
 4. Run `./dev_install.sh`
 5. Setup your bashrc or zshrc to have ros stuff.
 There an